 For ongoing supplies and rented DME items, in addition to information described above that justifies the initial provision of the item(s) and/or supplies, there must be information in the beneficiary’s medical record to support that the item continues to remain reasonable and necessary.
 Information used to justify continued medical need must be timely for the DOS under review.
 Any of the following may serve as documentation justifying continued medical need:

-- A recent order/prescription by the treating practitioner for refills;
+- A recent order/prescription by the treating practitioner for repairs;

 - A recent change in an order/prescription;

-- A properly completed CMN or DIF with an appropriate length of need specified;
+- A properly completed CMN or DIF obtained prior to DOS 01/01/2023, with an appropriate length of need specified;

 - Timely documentation in the beneficiary’s medical record showing usage of the item.

 Timely documentation is defined as a record in the preceding 12 months unless otherwise specified elsewhere in the policy.

 For some items, the initial justification for medical need establishes that the condition necessitating the item is permanent.
 As a result, once the benefit category is met (or continues to be met), ongoing documentation of medical need is not required.
 Refer to the LCD-related Policy Articles for clarification regarding exceptions to ongoing justification for continued medical need.